mfms-ncsu/galant-js/system-test-plan.md

 1. Run dijkstra on weighted_6 using node A as the starting point; results will differ if graph is undirected versus directed.
 If undirected, the shortest path to D is A-C-D; if directed, it is A-D.
 2. Run shortest_path on weighted_6 using node A as start node and node E as destination.
 Algorithm should stop when destination is found.
-_3. Try changing some edge weights before they are accessed.
-They should at least remain changed after algorithm execution._ (apparently the only edits allowed are node movements)
+(3.) [currently does not work] Try changing some edge weights before they are accessed.
+They should at least remain changed after algorithm execution. (apparently the only edits allowed are node movements)

 ### Minimum spanning trees